All:

 The common parlance in the world of teaching pros is the phrase “customer squash”.

-It’s about doing things together as a group and enjoying watching players pursue their athletic fancies.
+It’s about leading and doing things together as a group - enjoying watching players pursue their athletic fancies.
 It’s lifting those around him as one is lifting himself.

-As for me, I was once a schoolteacher as well as being a 3-time veteran singles and doubles national champion, I possessed the perspectives, intangibles, and sensibilities from these disparate worlds and did my best to provide the members selected pathways to succeed and enjoy the game.
+As for me, I was a 3-time veteran singles and doubles national champion while being a schoolteacher.
+I possessed the perspectives, intangibles, and sensibilities from the two disparate worlds and did my best to provide the members selected pathways to succeed and enjoy the game.
 (Players are still just kids disguised as grown-ups. 😉 - JL) I wanted to make the sport come alive while at the UClub by making sure that the various pieces of the program fit together giving every member a chance to shine.
 It’s being someone who can be counted on - a valuable lesson instilled in me by my coach and mentor when I went to Cal, Dick Crawford.

-I was afforded the necessary time to absorb the needed knowledge, understanding, and insights enabled by the patience of the members creating a slate of worthy activities - a process which required a certain number of trips around the sun - logging 30+ years worth of orbits.
+By being afforded the necessary time, I absorbed the needed knowledge, understanding, and insights thereby creating a slate of worthy activities for the membership - a process which required many trips around the sun - logging 30+ years worth of orbits.

-In the final chapters of my life, there is still a path afforded to me - as a mentor.
+In the final chapters of my life, there is still a path still afforded to me - sure, as a mentor.

 Once a pro, always a pro.